 The importance of joint venture regulations can either be a company’s best friend or worst enemy.

-To complicate matters, even more, the Small Business Administration (SBA) recently modified the joint regulations.
+To complicate matters, even more, the Small Business Administration (SBA) recently modified the importance of joint venture regulations.
 The goal is to decrease the possibility of affiliation challenges.
-However, there are other caveats and landmines that companies call fall prey to.
-A person rarely buys on the first visit to your website.
-Utilize smart, proven
+However, there are other caveats and disadvantages that companies call fall prey to.
+Overall, the rules provide for varying small business joint venture advantages and disadvantages

 Joint Venture Advantages

-- Under the new rules, similarly situated businesses can escape affiliation.
+- Under the new rules, similarly-situated businesses can escape affiliation.

 - Joint ventures can now qualify as small for any government procurement so long as each JV partner qualifies individually as a small business applicable size standards.